efabless/openlane2/docs/source/getting_started/newcomers/index.md

-The reason that happens is that when we change the `RTL` of the design we changed the IO pin interface of the design to match the interface needed by `Caravel User Project Wrapper`.
+The reason that happens is that when we change the `RTL` of the design we changed the IO pin interface of the design to match the interface needed by `Caravel User Project`.

-`Caravel User Project Wrapper` needs a lot of IO pins.
+`Caravel User Project` needs a lot of IO pins.
 By default, the flow will attempt to create a floorplan using a utilization of 50%.
 Relative to the cells in the design, there are too many IO pins to fit in such a floorplan.